masneyb/nexus-5-upstream/UART_CABLE.md

 # Nexus 5 UART Cable

-A serial console can be obtained from the phone through the headphone jack and requires building a custom cable that converts between the different voltage levels found between the PC and the phone.
+A serial console can be obtained from the phone through the headphone jack and requires building a custom cable that converts between the different voltage levels found on the PC and the phone.

 ![Nexus 5 UART Cable](images/Nexus5-UART-Cable.jpg?raw=1)